2013–14 Dallas Stars season

-The 2013–14 Dallas Stars season was the 47th season for the National Hockey League franchise that was established on June 5, 1967, and 21st season since the franchise relocated to Dallas to start the 1993–94 NHL season.
+The 2013–14 Dallas Stars season was the 47th season for the National Hockey League (NHL) franchise that was established on June 5, 1967, and 21st season since the franchise relocated to Dallas to start the 1993–94 NHL season.
 On April 11, 2014, the Stars beat the St. Louis Blues 3–0 to clinch a playoff spot for the first time since the 2007–08 season.

 Off-season

 The Stars unveiled a new logo and jersey at an event on June 4, 2013.
 They also announced that the organization will retire Mike Modano's # 9 jersey on March 8, 2014 before their game versus the Minnesota Wild.

 The Stars hired Lindy Ruff as their new head coach on June 21, 2013.

 The Stars promoted Jamie Benn to Captain on September 19, 2013, filling the vacancy created when Brenden Morrow was traded to the Pittsburgh Penguins during the prior season.